 If used in salt water, wash down with fresh water and dry all fly reels thoroughly before extended storage.

-DO NOT oil the reel anywhere else.
-If the TPX bushings are exposed to Petroleum based oils or greases they will swell and make reeling tight.
+DO NOT oil the reel anywhere.
+If the TPX bushings are exposed to petroleum based oils or greases they will swell and make reeling tight.

-Our reels are designed to be basically maintenance free, so please do not overmaintain these reels. tehy are deisgned to be fished.
+Our reels are designed to be basically maintenance free, so please do not over-maintain these reels.
+They are designed to be fished.
 Hard.

 Yes.
-You can use the FWX reels in salt water.
+You can use the X Series reels in salt water.
 After use in salt water, wash the reel well with fresh water, and dry it thoroughly before extended storage.

 None of the information submitted to us by customers in the Help Desk or Accessories section of our website are shared with third parties..